IDMNYU/DM1123-VFS-FA14/wk1 day2 sep4/dm3193_class_overview_sep4.md

 ## VFS 2nd Class (Sep 4)

 #####Housekeeping
+* [Adobe Creative Cloud - Student and Teacher Tab] (https://creative.adobe.com/plans)

 * Basecamp
  * Victoria & anyone else - switch your first and last name on Basecamp if incorrect
  * FYI: When you add to the calendar or write board everybody in the class can see it.
+ * Do not send email to all students when you post.
+Only send email to me and/or yourself.
+ * Remember you can unsubscribe yourself from basecamp email threads
  * Add your class website to the designated basecamp message as a comment
  * Add your creator show & tell to calendar as a new milestone and assign yourself as who’s responsible
 * Syllabus